deepaksama/deepaksama.github.io/_posts/Java/2017-03-04-Java-Interview-Questions.md

 ### **11. What is the difference between Enumeration and Iterator interface?**

 Both Enumeration and Iterator are used for traversing and fetching elements from collection.
-Below the differences between Enumeration and Iterator
+Below are the differences between Enumeration and Iterator

 <table class="table table-striped table-compact table-bordered">
 	<thead >